Howdy, I'm Dennis.

 For an app or health clinic to deliver a fantastic experience, the product's features must match the experiencer—the person using the design.
 The challenge facing designers who care about these experiences is deciphering what parts of a person's physical and emotional makeup should drive those features.

 Some thoughts are worth keeping.
-ThoughtDots are save-worthy Twitter posts that beg to be connected.
+ThoughtDots are save-worthy Facebook posts that connect to form significant ideas worth investigating.

 Work I am publishing and presenting across various outlets.